ComfyUI + FLUX — image generation

 - The node UI is intimidating at first.
 Always start from the template workflow; don't try to build from scratch.
 Right-click empty space → "Add Node" if you need to extend.

 /backup/comfyui-flux/output/will grow.
-Periodically prune viassh teagan@vigil-server 'find /backup/comfyui-flux/output -mtime +30 -delete'. - The schnell variant uses CFG=1.0 and only 4 steps.
+Periodically prune viassh teagan@vigil-server 'find /backup/comfyui-flux/output -mtime +30 -delete'— or just let it ride until disk pressure is real (the volume has plenty of headroom). - The schnell variant uses CFG=1.0 and only 4 steps.
 Don't crank steps up "for quality" — schnell is distilled to be terminal at 4 steps; more degrades it.
 (FLUX.1-dev is the non-schnell variant that wants 20-50 steps, but it's HF-gated and not currently installed.)

 - FLUX is bad at text in images.
 Don't expect readable signs / labels.
 Use Inkscape/Figma for compositions that need real text.